 There have been plenty of bad "number twos" over the years, but rarely epic ones.
 Jaws 2 is the latter.
 '70s hair and big, steel-rimmed glasses aplenty, it's one of the earliest teen slashers.

-Richard Dreyfuss chose not to reprise his role as marine biologist Matt Hooper due to Steven Spielberg not directing.
+Richard Dreyfuss chose not to reprise his marine biologist Matt Hooper role due to Steven Spielberg not directing.
 Roy Scheider was also dead against returning.
 He only starred in the film to end a contractual issue with Universal.

 So, Martin Brody is back with a yellow barrel from Quint's ORCA as a makeshift flowerpot.
 His shorts are tighter, his tan is oranger, and the Amity Island sand is whiter.
 Jaws was filmed on Martha's Vineyard's golden beaches in Massachusetts; Jaws 2 was filmed at Navarre Beach, Florida.

-Brody is sure a Carcharodon carcharias has come to take revenge at Amity Island for his destruction of a fellow great white two summers ago.
+Brody is sure a Carcharodon carcharias has come to take revenge at Amity Island for the Chief's destruction of a fellow great white two summers ago.
 Yet the revenge angle was saved for Michael Caine in 1987.

 Yet "sharks don't take things personally", says the patronising marine biologist Dr Elkins.
 She's hell-bent on putting Chief Brody's paranoia and suspicions to bed.